 Work to ensure that all local, state and federal agencies coordinate in expediting licensing, permitting and operation of such units.
 Only the “cleanest” 500-1000 MW would be targeted for special permitting by May 1, 2001.

-PROPOSAL 7:

-California has wind and geothermal resources that could be brought on line quickly, perhaps as early as summer 2001 if immediate action is taken.
-Unlike fossil fueled power plants, clean renewable plants can be sited and built much more quickly.
-In addition, although renewable plants are more capital intensive that natural gas fueled plants, the fact that they are not reliant on natural gas eliminates fuel price volatility.

-ACTION

-Work to ensure that all local, state and federal agencies coordinate in expediting licensing, permitting and operation of such units.

-PROPOSAL 8:
+PROPOSAL 5:

 Today generation owned by certain local publicly owned utilities is often operated as part of integrated system units to capture efficiencies.
 These system units cannot bid into ISO markets unless they change operating practices, and their owners also transfer control of transmission to the ISO and become Participating Transmission Owners.
 This requirement on system units operated by local publicly owned utilities, as well as restrictions on imports of certain Ancillary Services contribute significantly to thin supply in the ISO’s markets.
 Resolution of system unit issues and Ancillary Service import restrictions can bring hundreds, and perhaps over 1000 MW of additional supply into ISO Ancillary Service markets.